shinokada/typelet/README.md

 ### Add a line

-After creating a new file, you can add a new line using the `-a` option.
+After creating a new Typelet file, you can add a new line using the `-a` option.

 ```sh
 typelet -a Print -f banner -s 10